DaleP1988/unit-4-game/README.md

 # **Crystals Collector Game**

 The Crystals Collector Game is a simple game built with JavaScript, HTMl + CSS, and Bootstrap 4.
-Google Fonts was used for additional styling and image background was downloaded from pexels.com.
+The image background was downloaded from pexels.com.
+Google Fonts was used for additional styling.

 ## **How to Play Crystals Collector:**